INTRODUCTION

 EMERGENCY ACTION PLAN

-Use the capsized boat as a floatation device to reach the shore.
-In cold weather be sure to get as much of your body as possible out of the water.
-Do not attempt to paddle directly to the shore, instead aim for a diagonal point in the direction of the prevailing stream and take into account hazards down stream of your location.
-In exceptional situations when being swept towards a hazard an oar or pair of sculls will provide limited buoyancy when removed from the gate.
+Do not attempt to paddle directly to the shore, instead aim for a diagonal point in the direction of the prevailing stream and consider hazards downstream of your location.
+In exceptional situations when being swept towards a hazard, an oar or pair of sculls will provide limited buoyancy when removed from the gate.

 In all situations all crew members should attempt to stay together until safe.